TheSLinux/media/README.md

 You only need to specify the width `-w 1024` because the height will be calculated automatically.
 Replace `1024` with your input.

+If you want to get the `favicon.ico` please take a look at the script `./bin/favicon-ico-creator.sh`.

 ## License